appcues/appcues-ios-sdk/README.md

 ### Installation

 Add the Appcues iOS SDK package to your app.
 There are several supported installation options.
+A [tutorial video](https://appcues.wistia.com/medias/m47az4z63o) is also available for reference, showing an installation using Swift Package Manager.

 #### Segment